Following the Money

 Local community and economic development (CED) depends on a combination of public and private funding.
 Grant dollars are an important source of funding for initiatives that create better-paying jobs and infrastructure to support revitalization, affordable housing, or improved systems for education or health care.
 The Federal Reserve Banks of Atlanta and Philadelphia's recent analysis of foundation grants for community and economic development found the geographic distribution of grant funding is highly uneven.
 On a per capita basis, grant dollars flow to some metro areas much more readily than to others.

 This tool allows users to explore data on grant funding for community and economic development from a variety of sources.
 Click on the How-to Videos button below for instructions on how to use the tool and for a demonstration of how the data may be used.

 Explore the Data

-Use the checkboxes and slider menu in the first tab below to choose which metro areas and year of grantmaking you would like to view.
-The map and charts on both tabs will automatically update based on your choices.
+Use the check boxes and slider menu to select metro areas and year of grant making to explore.
+Move cursor over list of metro areas to reveal a magnifying glass search button.
+The map and charts will automatically update based on your selections.

 Data Definitions and Sources

 The previous version of Following the Money allowed users to explore data on grants from large foundations.
 Based on feedback from a variety of community partners, we updated the Foundation Center data to 2014 and added several new sources of grant funding to the explorer tool.
 Users may now explore data on grants that support community and economic development from large foundations, from national intermediaries, and from key programs at the U.S. Department of Housing and Urban Development (HUD).